Exercise and cholesterol are closely linked.

 Homocysteine is a normal breakdown product of protein metabolism; exercise and cholesterol is only one of many factors.

-New evidence is suggesting that this substance, produced from the digestion of protein in meat, may be even more important predictor of blood vessel disease than cholesterol.
+New evidence is suggesting that this substance, produced from the digestion of protein in meat, may be an even more important predictor of blood vessel disease than cholesterol.

 If that homocysteine is not remethylated, which requires certain vitamins in the diet, then it forms very toxic substances in the blood; look for folate and choline food sources; our eggs Florentine is one excellent way to get both.
-Use the search engine at chiropractic help to find the recipe; you'll find it in the navigation bar.
+Use the search engine at chiropractic help to locate the recipe; you'll find it in the navigation bar.

 Remember too, that vital new research, on 52 000 people with raised cholesterol, published in a top medical journal states convincingly that there is absolutely no proven benefit from taken Statins, unless you have a history of cardiovascular disease.
 It won't add one day to your lifespan.